 Panasonic LX100 versus Sony RX100 V

 The Panasonic Lumix DMC-LX100 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in September 2014 and October 2016.
-Both the LX100 and the RX100 V are fixed lens compact cameras that are based on a Four Thirds (LX100) and an one-inch sensor.
+Both the LX100 and the RX100 V are fixed lens compact cameras that are based on a Four Thirds (LX100) and an one-inch (RX100 V) sensor.
 The Panasonic has a resolution of 12.7 megapixel, whereas the Sony provides 20 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic LX100 and the Sony RX100 V. Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the LX100 – represents the basis for the calculations across all the size and weight measures).